Code security scanner

 Private by default

-Sivero gives founders a decision-ready report without turning raw source code into a permanent account archive.
+We keep the review useful without turning source into a permanent archive.

 Workflow